xhanafix/ttsoft/README.md

 1. Be specific with your topic for better results
 2. The generated content is designed to feel authentic and conversational
 3. Use the framework as inspiration rather than a rigid structure
+4. Export valuable content for future reference or sharing with collaborators
+5. Use the history feature to keep track of your best content ideas

 ## Credits